SanchitSlayer/ICS_CP_BreakingCode/README.md

 ##### Case 2: User types 2 into the terminal (Voting process ends sfter entering user name and password given to authorised people )
 ##### if user enters wrong username or password,an "Authentication failed.Invalid username or password"
 ![](screenshots/3dec3.png)
+##### After entering correct username and password,voting process ends,final votes are calculated.Voter turnout is calculated and printed.Name of winner is printed along with the percentage of votes the winner received.